nixnull/nullarch/30dfosschallenge.md

 The biggest FOSS projects do have funding.
 Some implement paid support tiers, where you can call the maintainers for help.
 Many receive donations from individuals, companies, and governments who rely on this software.

 Smaller projects are more vulnerable to this issue, but even if a maintainer no longer has the ability to work on a project, the open nature of it means another person can pick it up.
 For proprietary software the opposite is true: a defunct company often means a dead product.

+## I can't because I need...

+### ...proprietary software, for work!

+Indeed you may.
+Your job may mandate certain software and there's nothing you can do about that.
+I'm in the same spot myself.

+However, the goal here is to do what we can, not worry about what we cannot do.
+Knowing which things are non-negotiable simply lets us focus on everything we *could* change.

+### ...social media for [my business, keeping up on activism].

+Social media has become the primary way to keep up with people and organizations.
+You likely communicate with friends daily through social media.
+If you run a business, you probably rely on it as a way to freely advertise.
+And when it comes to activism and social movements, social media is usually the best way to get up-to-date info.
+Simply leaving can feel isolating.

+While leaving entirely might not be feasible, you may be able to reduce usage through the following methods:

+* Evaluate which social media are most important, and reduce to just those.
+Which ones are you getting healthy and important info from?
+Which ones are just annoying you or making you go "heh" every few posts?
+* If you communicate through something like **facebook messenger**, try replacing it with **[Signal](https://signal.org/)**.
+* Make a **Mastodon** account for your personal and business usage.
+Mastodon is a FOSS social network with some similarity to Twitter (tho it's not an exact match).
+* Encourage everyone around you to make the same changes.

+### ...videogames to stay sane.

+Understandable.
+If you're like me and your primary form of entertainment is videogames, it'd be glib to tell you to simply drop them.
+I want you to stay sane and happy.

+Keep in mind tho, that this is a 30 day challenge.
+There are some things you could do in this time.
+The number one thing you could do is **try some FOSS** games.
+I personally recommend OpenTTD or Battle for Wesnoth.
+Alternatively, you could consider catching up on any books, movies, boardgames, or hikes that you've been putting off.